ByAUJay

 A 12‑week, outcomes‑oriented engagement model (what good looks like)

-- Weeks 1‑2: Architecture and risk memo
+- Weeks 1‑2: Architecture and Risk Memo

-- Weeks 3‑6: MVP vertical slice
+- Weeks 3‑6: MVP Vertical Slice

 - Weeks 7‑9: Hardening

-- Weeks 10‑12: Audit + pilot
+- Weeks 10‑12: Audit + Pilot

-KPIs to insist on:
+KPIs to Focus On:

 RFP questions you can copy‑paste